Skip to content

 What moves the cost in St. Louis

-While St. Louis does not mandate Class 4 impact-resistant shingles, they qualify for insurance premium discounts of 10 to 20 percent.
-Upgrading to Class 4 during repair adds $1.50 to $3.00 per square foot to material costs but may offset that expense through multi-year insurance savings.
-The decision to upgrade should be evaluated against your policy deductible and expected tenure in the home.
+St. Louis does not require Class 4 impact-resistant shingles, but homeowners can choose them voluntarily to qualify for insurance premium discounts of 10–20 percent.
+Upgrading to Class 4 shingles during repair typically adds 15–25 percent to material costs but may offset the premium savings within 3–5 years of policy renewal.

 Repair or replacement?